hicommonwealth/commonwealth/wiki/Package-Scripts.md

 # Playwright

-## e2e-start-server
+## start-e2e

-Definition: `ETH_RPC=e2e-test yarn start`
+Definition: `yarn start-e2e [test-suite]`

-Description: Starts the app server with the ETH_RPC env variable set to “e2e-test,” to trigger our MockMetaMask provider for wallet testing.
+Description: Runs a start script to add a postgresql docker container to attach to the test on a random port.
+Starts the test suite specified passed in to the command, or the mature suite by default.

 Contributor: Kurtis Assad